lucasdanilo1/essenseg-api/README.md

 ## Requirements

+Make sure you have all these requirements are running and working on your system.

-- Java JDK 8 ou superior
+- Java JDK 8 or above
 - Maven
 - Docker
 - Git